gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 reach out to H.S. when I wanted to learn more about the back-end (and he also let me just stare at his screen as he walked through setting up a new monitoring system).
 When I return to the team, that's what I'll be working on.

-# I'm returning!
+## I'm returning!

-I've talked extensively above about the culture and people of Riot, and how I have never been happier anywhere else.
+I've talked extensively above about the culture and people of Riot[^jacket], and how I have never been happier anywhere else.
 But probably here are some other reasons I also wanted to return besides that:

 * There are some very talented engineers at Riot that are highly accessible.
 There isn't some insurmountable difference in quality of engineers between Riot and